 SATUC believes that too much of the Middle East and the World has become mired in a so-called “Fourth Generation Warfare” where politics has become entangled mass discontent and religiously-inspired violence to create recurrent terrorism.
 We believe that by doing what we can to promote peace and fellowship through football in some of the world’s most deprived communities, we are doing our part to provide alternative positive destinations for the disaffected youth.

 SATUC exists to help orphaned, underprivileged and refugee children through staging major international 5-a-side tournaments.
-Our next tournament in 2017, will bring together 24 teams from around the world, in two weeks of intense but enjoyable competition.
-This follows our initial event in Cairo in 2015, which was a huge success, transforming the lives of the children who participated, and garnering massive international press coverage.
-SATUC Cup 2017 would boost our ability to raise charitable funds to be spent solely for the benefit of our target group of beneficiaries.
+Our tournaments brought together teams from around the world, in two weeks of intense but enjoyable competitions.
+This follows our initial event in Cairo in 2015 and in Bulgaria 2018, which was a huge success, transforming the lives of the children who participated, and garnering massive international press coverage.
+SATUC World Cup would boost our ability to raise charitable funds to be spent solely for the benefit of our target group of beneficiaries.

-The 2017 tournament will include 24 teams from 5 continents.
-In each country we have partnered with a charity or an organisation that provides aid and opportunities to disadvantaged children.
+The SATUC World Cup include teams from 5 continents.
+In each country, we have partnered with a charity or an organisation that provides aid and opportunities to disadvantaged children.
 Our tournament will raise awareness of these projects, as well as funds.

-After the runaway success of our inaugural 2015 Cup in Cairo, SATUC’s profile is growing by the day, helped by the endorsement of around 30 superstar ambassadors, with many more to follow.
+After the runaway success of our inaugural 2015 Cup in Cairo and 2018 Cup in Bulgaria.
+SATUC’s profile is growing by the day, helped by the endorsement of around 30 superstar ambassadors, with many more to follow.
 Strong media presence and excellent exposure opportunities meant that there were over 40 cameras present at the tournament beaming images across the globe.